 The way ahead

 As a result of the amazing donations we receive from relatives and friends of patients who have become part of the PBL family, we are able to meet the many requests for funds.
 These include ambulances or taxis for patients who need to go home quickly as time is so precious and often short, refreshments and newspapers for the coffee bar and stocking the wonderful Drinks Trolley.
-Last year we spent £130.00 and we plan to increase that this year.
-In addition we have set aside funds for any refurbishment of PBL as well as for a complete new hospice in the future.

 We are a small group who meet monthly to consider requests for funding, keep up to date with what’s happening, review our financial situation and to plan for the future.